Subscribe

 What can I use to clean my dog’s ears?

-How can I get rid of the smell in my dog’s ears?
+How do I get rid of my dog’s smelly ears?

 First, talk to your vet to figure out what’s causing the smell and have your dog’s ears properly cleaned.
-After that, the best way to deal with smelly ears is to try to prevent it from happening again by keeping your pup’s ears dry, practicing good hygiene, and administering flea treatments on a regular basis.
+After that, the best way to deal with smelly ears is to try to prevent it from happening again by keeping your pup’s ears dry, practicing good hygiene, and administering flea treatments regularly.

 What’s the best homemade ear cleaner for dogs?

-Any ear cleaning solution used on your dog should be vet-approved, so it’s best to avoid at-home remedies.
+Any ear-cleaning solution used on your dog should be vet-approved, so it’s best to avoid at-home or OTC remedies before receiving approval from a medical professional.